toobstar/toobstar.github.io/content/posts/2024-08-27_cloud_maturity.md

 ## Is there a correct level of maturity?

-Actually no, the progress to maturiy should simply match what's appropriate for that service in that context.
+Actually no, the progress to maturity should simply match what's appropriate for that service in that context.
 Getting to maturity consumes time and money, and like any investment doing so too early can result in wasted resources.
-It's easy to anticipate that as a product matures from prototype to launch and then scale, we expect the delivery maturiy to also progress in a similar cadence.
+It's easy to anticipate that as a product matures from prototype to launch and then scale, we expect the delivery maturity to also progress in a similar cadence.

 ## The 8 Focus Areas

 What follows is my proposed starting point for that roadmap to enable the pathway to maturity.
-There are 8 areas of focus and a number of elements within each that could be scored to create a heapmap of progress for each service or overall for the organisation.
+There are 8 areas of focus and a number of elements within each that could be scored to create a heat map of progress for each service or overall for the organisation.

 1. Functional
 1. Monitoring and Alerting